-In this second of four articles, I will review the circuits in the 555 Timer IC Circuits by Forrest Mims which use the 555 specifically as a simple one-shot (circuits 1, 3, 4, 5, 8, 9, 10, and 13), as well as discuss how to use the PIC 555 replacement (December 2016 issue of Nuts & Volts) in the same applications.
+In this second of five articles, I will review the circuits in the 555 Timer IC Circuits by Forrest Mims which use the 555 specifically as a simple one-shot (circuits 1, 3, 4, 5, 8, 9, 10, and 13), as well as discuss how to use the PIC 555 replacement discussed in Part 1 in the same applications.
 I have also included three dedicated one-shot programs that can be modified as required for your own projects.
 The third program is written using interrupts so that you can embed it within your own program.
 The third article will discuss most of the circuits which use the 555 as an astable multivibrator in audio applications.
-The fourth and final article will examine the remaining circuits.
+The final articles will examine the remaining circuits.

 There are several limitations which a PIC (or any microprocessor) implementation will have relative to a 555 (unless there is specific one-shot hardware in the processor):